 Take some time to compare their content, social media pages, and blog posts with your own.
 Finding ways you can fill in gaps your competitors have left open can help you discover additional affiliate audiences to target.

 Your affiliate marketing promotions won’t be effective unless they're geared toward the right customers.
-By establishing a clear target audience, you can create content that is more likely to lead to conversions.
+By establishing a clear affiliate marketing target audience, you can create content that is more likely to lead to conversions.

 As we covered in this article, there are a few strategies you can use for finding and defining your target audience, including: